Ištaran: Worship

 Ištaran was the tutelary god of Der.
-His temple was the E-dimgalkalamma, "House, Great Bond of the Land."
-It already existed during the reign of Shulgi, who patronized it.
-It was rebuilt during the reign of one of the two Kassite kings bearing the Kurigalzu (Kurigalzu I or Kurigalzu II).
-Later it was destroyed in an Elamite invasion during the reign of Enlil-nadin-šumi, but Esarhaddon subsequently restored it.
-The temple also had a library attached to it, and the scribes of Der were in contact with those from Uruk and Babylon.
+His temple located there was known under the ceremonial Sumerian name Edimgalkalamma, "House, Great Bond of the Land".
+A library was attached to it, and it is known the scribes of Der were in contact with those from Uruk and Babylon.
 However, as of 2010, only seven tablets whose colophons state they originate in Der are known.

-Oldest attestations of Ištaran are royal inscriptions from the Early Dynastic period from Lagash and Umma.
-According to an inscription of Entemena, Mesalim of Kish at the command of Ištaran demarcated the border between these two states, represented by their gods Ningirsu and Shara.
-It has been proposed that Ištaran was understood as a neutral party, similarly to Dagan in Syria, and as such as a suitable deity to ask for resolution of such conflicts.
-Another king from the Early Dynastic period, Lugalzagesi, called himself a "beloved friend of Ištaran."
+Oldest attestations of Ištaran are royal inscriptions from the Early Dynastic period from Lagash and Umma, and one of such texts attributed to Entemena relays how Mesalim of Kish at the command of Ištaran demarcated the border between these two states, represented by their gods Ningirsu and Shara.
+It has been proposed that Ištaran was understood as a neutral party, similarly to how Dagan was portrayed in similar texts from contemporary Syria, and as such as a suitable deity to ask for resolution of such conflicts.
+Another Early Dynastic ruler, Lugalzagesi, called himself a "beloved friend of Ištaran".
+Theophoric names invoking Ištaran also first appear in sources from the Early Dynastic period.

 Evidence for the worship of Ishtaran in the Sargonic period includes a mace head dedicated to him by Naram-Sin of Akkad, found in Ur, and theophoric names from Adab, such as Ur-Ištaran.
-Gudea, who reigned after the fall of the Akkadian Empire, in an inscription compared himself to Ištaran, asserting that like him he would declare just judgments not only for Sumerians and Akkadians, but even for "a brute from Gutium."
-A daughter of Shulgi, who reigned in the following Ur III period bore the name ME-Ištaran (reading of the first element uncertain).
-She is known from an archive recording matters related to her estate in Garshana.
-She was married to a certain Shu-Kabta, a man who was apparently both a physician and a military official.
+Gudea, who reigned after the fall of the Akkadian Empire, in an inscription compared himself to Ištaran, asserting that like him he would declare just judgments not only for Sumerians and Akkadians, but even for "a brute from Gutium".
+In the following Ur III period, king Shulgi patronized the Edimgalkalamma.
+A Sumerian text from the third millennium BCE found in Susa, where it was presumably brought in the aftermath of an Elamite raid, also mentions work undertaken in his temple in Der, might predate his dynasty, but the name of the ruler responsible for it is lost.
+One of Shulgi's daughters bore the name ME-Ištaran (reading of the first element uncertain), as attested in documents from the Garšana archive, which detail matters related to her estate located there and mention her marriage to a certain Shu-Kabta, a man who was apparently both a physician and a military official.